openshift/training/docs/05-infrastructure-nodes.md

 ## Monitoring
-The Cluster Monitoring operator is responsible for deploying and managing the state of the Prometheus+Grafana cluster monitoring stack.
+The Cluster Monitoring operator is responsible for deploying and managing the state of the Prometheus+Grafana+AlertManager cluster monitoring stack.
 It is installed by default during the initial cluster installation.
 Its operator uses a `ConfigMap` in the `openshift-monitoring` project to set various tunables and settings for the behavior of the monitoring stack.

 Take a look at the following file: